hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

    Scenarios: scn0, scn1, dose_1, dose_10, dose_100, multiple_15
 ```

-The particular scenario loaded directly into `Platform` can be obtained using the syntax.
+The particular scenario loaded directly into `Platform` can be obtained using the following syntax.

 ```julia
 scenario2 = scenarios(p)[:dose_1]